 SevenHe Walks to the Ground.
 He Has a Pint Afterwards.
 He Is One of Us.

-He lives in Hamburg's Sternschanze district — a few minutes' walk from the Millerntor-Stadion.
+Irvine lives in Hamburg's Sternschanze district — a few minutes' walk from the Millerntor-Stadion.
 He walks to home games.
 He walks back.
 In a piece for PFA Australia, he described it like this: "I walk home from the stadium after games, amongst tens of thousands of people.
 Everyone just waves and says hi — as if I'm one of them."
 As if.
 The slight wonder in that phrase says everything.
 He still finds it remarkable.
 Which is part of why it keeps being true.

-EightWhy Any of This Matters (The Part Where I Get Earnest)
+NineWhy Any of This Matters

 That's enough.
 More than enough.
 That's the whole thing, actually.